digital-asset/daml/docs/source/ops/index.rst

 How the DAML Ledger API is affected
 -----------------------------------

-- Active data streams from the Ledger API server may abort and need to be re-established by the DAML application from a later offset than pruned, even if they are already streaming past it.
+- Active data streams from the DAML Participant may abort and need to be re-established by the DAML application from a later offset than pruned, even if they are already streaming past it.
 - Requesting information at offsets that predate pruning, including from the ledger's start, will result in a ``NOT_FOUND`` gRPC error.
-  - As a consequence, after pruning, a DAML application must bootstrap from the Active Contract Service and a recent offset [2]_.
+  - As a consequence, after pruning, a DAML application must bootstrap from the Active Contract Service and a recent offset [3]_.

 Please refer to the :doc:`protobuf documentation of the API </app-dev/grpc/proto-docs>` for details about the ``prune`` operation itself and the behavior of other DAML Ledger API endpoints when pruning is being or has been